 Today, El Alamein Battlefield is surrounded by numerous memorials, cemeteries and sites to the different Allied and Axis forces who fought there.
 Several 1942 battlements and bunkers can be seen from the roadside together with several plaques, including one on the Alexandria-Marsa Matruh Route which shows the furthermost position reached by German and Italian forces.

 Note that it is best to stay on the roads as there are mines and other dangerous materials thought to be located on the battlefield itself.
 There is also a museum about the battle nearby.
-This sombre site features as one of our top attractions to visit in Egypt.

 Getting to El Alamein Battlefield